TCMabe/UE4_Paragon_Anims_on_Mannequin/README.md

 This fork is based off [TCMabe's repository](https://github.com/TCMabe/UE4_Paragon_Anims_on_Mannequin) mainly to convert the repo from an Unreal Project to a Plugin.

+## Install

+From the root of your project, run:

+    git clone https://github.com/mklabs/UE4_Paragon_Anims_on_Mannequin.git Plugins/Paragon_Anims_Mannequin

+Start project and check / enable the plugin: `Plugins > Project > Animations > Paragon_Anims_Mannequin`

+If you don't see the plugin content, make sure "Show Plugin Content" is ticked in the Content Browser view options.

+## Credits

 Thanks to TCMabe for creating this and retargeting all those animations in the first place!

 You can find original readme content just below.